olebole/irafdoc/doc/crutil.credit.rst

   </p>
   <p>
-  For the purpose of editing cosmic rays the most useful editing option is <tt>'b'</tt> to replace cosmic rays in a circular annulus using local sky values.
+  For the purpose of editing cosmic rays the most useful editing option is <span style="font-family: monospace;">'b'</span> to replace cosmic rays in a circular annulus using local sky values.
 This can be done interactively or using a list of positions along with the <i>default</i> parameter value.
   </p>